-Australian National Parks rank among the most diverse in the world.
+Australian National Parks easily rank among the most diverse in the world.
 Their protected landscapes are so varied, you could dedicate years of your life to exploring them.

-Most Australian National Parks offer educational programs and adventurous pursuits, such as meeting Aboriginal elders at Uluru, snorkeling the Great Barrier Reef, hiking through the wilderness in Tasmania, or taking a 4WD across sand dunes on islands off the Queensland coast.
+Most Australian National Parks offer a mixture of educational programs and adventurous pursuits.
+You can meet with local Aboriginal elders at Uluru, snorkel the Great Barrier Reef, hike through the wilderness in Tasmania, or take a 4WD across sand dunes on islands off the Queensland coast.

 In fact, a full one-third of the world’s protected marine areas are located on the continent.
 So you can imagine the difficulty in narrowing down your must-see list down to just a few.

-Freycinet National Park is set against a peninsula of pink granite mountains, pure white beaches, and a turquoise Tasmanian sea.
-This is arguably the best place to discover the rich natural beauty of Tasmania.
+Located on the east coast of Tasmania, Freycinet National Park is set against a peninsula of pink granite mountains, pure white beaches, and turquoise sea.
+This 65 square mile park is arguably the best place to discover the rich natural beauty of Tasmania.

 A hike over the Hazard Ranges will offer a spectacular panorama of Wineglass Bay, a flawless curve of pristine white sand backed by sparkling sapphire waters and pink and grey granite peaks.